 Read on to find a list of carefully selected podcasts likely to be of interest to law students….

-In 2020 over 155 million people listen to a podcast every week.
+In January 2023 Supplygem noted that global podcast listener numbers had increased to 464.7 million.
 And what does that equate to in terms of number of episodes?
-A whopping 30 million episodes as of April 2020.
+A whopping 70 million episodes as of March 2023.
 This popularity is easily explained.
 For law students, podcasts offer an opportunity to stay commercially and legally aware of recent changes in the field, top up their knowledge on a certain subject and listen to a range of legal professionals whilst commuting from university or while cooking.

 Whilst researching this article, it was a real challenge to narrow down the list of legal podcasts that are worth listening to due to their huge number.
 To protect sleep-deprived and overwhelmed future lawyers from information overload, here is a ready-made list of 11 useful and entertaining law related podcasts.